aospapp/aosp/external/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

         Specify path to the MSS fimware image binary which will run on Cortex-M3 coprocessor.
         It is available in Marvell binaries-marvell git repository.
 Required when ``MSS_SUPPORT=1``.

+Globalscale MOCHAbin specific build options:

+- DDR_TOPOLOGY

+        The DDR topology map index/name, default is 0.

+        Supported Options:
+            -    0 - DDR4 1CS 2GB
+            -    1 - DDR4 1CS 4GB
+            -    2 - DDR4 2CS 8GB

 Armada37x0 specific build options:

+- HANDLE_EA_EL3_FIRST

+        When ``HANDLE_EA_EL3_FIRST=1``, External Aborts and SError Interrupts will be always trapped in TF-A. TF-A in this case enables dirty hack / workaround for a bug found in U-Boot and Linux kernel PCIe controller driver pci-aardvark.c, traps and then masks SError interrupt caused by AXI SLVERR on external access (syndrome 0xbf000002).

+        Otherwise when ``HANDLE_EA_EL3_FIRST=0``, these exceptions will be trapped in the current exception level (or in EL1 if the current exception level is EL0).
+So exceptions caused by U-Boot will be trapped in U-Boot, exceptions caused by Linux kernel (or user applications) will be trapped in Linux kernel.

+        Mentioned bug in pci-aardvark.c driver is fixed in U-Boot version v2021.07 and Linux kernel version v5.13 (workarounded since Linux kernel version 5.9) and also backported in Linux kernel stable releases since versions v5.12.13, v5.10.46, v5.4.128, v4.19.198, v4.14.240.

+        If target system has already patched version of U-Boot and Linux kernel then it is strongly recommended to not enable this workaround as it disallows propagating of all External Aborts to running Linux kernel and makes correctable errors as fatal aborts.

+        This option is now disabled by default.
+In past this option was enabled by default in TF-A versions v2.2, v2.3, v2.4 and v2.5.

 - CM3_SYSTEM_RESET